argoproj/argo-workflows/docs/lifecyclehook.md

 ## Introduction

-A [`LifecycleHook`](https://argoproj.github.io/argo-workflows/fields/#lifecyclehook) triggers an action based on a conditional expression or on completion of a step or template.
+A [`LifecycleHook`](fields.md#lifecyclehook) triggers an action based on a conditional expression or on completion of a step or template.
 It is configured either at the workflow-level or template-level, for instance as a function of the `workflow.status` or `steps.status`, respectively.
 A `LifecycleHook` executes during execution time and executes once.
 It will execute in parallel to its step or template once the expression is satisfied.

 In other words, a `LifecycleHook` functions like an [exit handler](https://github.com/argoproj/argo-workflows/blob/master/examples/exit-handlers.yaml) with a conditional expression.
-You must not name a `LifecycleHook` `exit` or it becomes an exit handler, otherwise the hook name has no relevance.
+You must not name a `LifecycleHook` `exit` or it becomes an exit handler; otherwise the hook name has no relevance.

 **Workflow-level `LifecycleHook`**: Executes the template when a configured expression is met during the workflow.